 Jihad is an Arabic word which literally means “to struggle for something” or “to strive in the path of God.”

 In the Islamic faith, the Quran is the central religious text.
-It's similar to the role of the Bible in Christianity The Quran uses the word jihad in the context of encouraging Muslims to struggle to live a good life by doing good things like praying regularly and giving to charity.
+The Quran uses the word jihad in the context of encouraging Muslims to struggle to live a good life by doing good things like praying regularly and giving to charity.
 For example, some Muslims say their jihad is ‘to find friends from other cultures,’ or ‘to be a good parent.’
-However, the Quran also uses the word jihad to propose violent actions to defend Muslim countries against non-Muslims or to establish Muslim rule in non-Muslim countries.
-In one verse, the Quran says Muslims should conduct jihad by brutally killing non-Muslims in battle and those Muslims who die fighting Jihad will become martyrs, so they will be glorified and not forgotten.
+However, a very small few have interpreted the text differently, that it means to propose violent actions to defend Muslim countries against non-Muslims or to establish Muslim rule in non-Muslim countries.

 Since the two meanings of the word jihad are so different, many people specify which form of jihad they are referring to when talking about the jihad.